sency-ai/smkit-ui-android-demo/README.md

 ```
 - Lock screen orientation to portrait for the main activity.
 - Set `minSdk` to 26 in your app-level `build.gradle`.

+### 📱 Android 15 Compatibility
+SMKitUI v1.3.8+ is fully compatible with **Android 15's 16KB page size requirements**.
+The library has been optimized to work seamlessly on devices running Android 15, including those with 16KB page size configurations.
+No additional configuration is required on your part - the SDK automatically handles the necessary optimizations for optimal performance across all Android versions.

 ## 🔑 Configuration
 Call `configure` on app launch: